SpookyTrader/ML-Based-Algo-Trading/README.md

 </p>
 <p align="center"><em>Figure 6: Maximum performance that can be achieved assuming we can see the future.
 Benchmark = Buy and hold strategy.</em></p>

+The scripts for generating the results can be run by executing the commands as following.

 For Linux/Ubuntu
 ```
 PYTHONPATH=../:. python testproject.py